svennam92/microprofile-hol/README.md

 ## Access your Application

 Use the public IP of your Kubernetes cluster to access the Web Services Conference Application.
-You can find the Public IP of your cluster on the [Bluemix Containers Dashboard](https://console.bluemix.net/containers-kubernetes/home/clusters).
+You can find the Public IP of your cluster on the [IBM Cloud Containers Dashboard](https://console.bluemix.net/containers-kubernetes/home/clusters).
 Click your cluster, then click "Worker Nodes" along the leftside.
 The Public IP is listed by the worker node.

 ![Public IP](images/PublicIP.png)